rebosar/node-wow-drops/README.md

 - **Results Table**: Displays the filtered results with clickable rows that open the corresponding WoWhead page for detailed item information.
 - **Dark Mode Toggle**: Includes a toggle for switching between light and dark modes, with the preference saved in `localStorage`.

+## Known Issues
+- Mythic 0 Filter not working.
+- Some items may be missing or incorrect.

 ## Prerequisites
 - **Node.js** (v14 or above)
 - **SQLite3** (Database containing WoW items, `wow-drops.db`)